 How can Push Doctor help?

 You can see a doctor about your dry mouth at a time that suits you.
-Our doctors are available from 6am to 11pm, seven days a week.
 They can offer you the diagnosis, advice and treatment you may need.
 They can also refer you to a specialist for further investigation and tests, if needed.